 Two types of manufacturing processes are used: compression molding which creates solid planks and extrusion processes which form planks by pressing raw materials through shaping molds.
 Some synthetic or composite lumber is hollow, requiring end-caps to cover the ends of boards, while others are dense, solid boards that are cut and fitted like lumber boards used for decking.
 Although composite lumber is usually denser and heavier than natural wood lumber, it does not have the structural strength of wood.
 It is typically used only for surface decking or visible railing parts, not structural components.

-Made of materials that include recycled and new plastic, bamboo, and wood fibers, these synthetic or composite decking products have evolved as an important alternative where green or eco-conscious materials are desired, such as in LEED-qualified or certified construction.
+Made of materials that include recycled and new plastic, bamboo, and wood fibers, these synthetic or composite decking products have evolved as an essential alternative where green or eco-conscious materials are desired, such as LEED-qualified or certified construction.

 Here are eight popular brands of composite lumber for decks and other outdoor construction projects.

 Trex offers one of the largest selections of outdoor composite lumber and products of any manufacturer and has some of the least expensive options, too.
 This Virginia-based company has been around since 1996 and sells its products to over 40 countries.
 Trex composite decking is made from reclaimed plastic and wood materials, manufacturing solid planks, and tongue-and-groove planks.
 Trex offers three thickness levels for their products and can accommodate special decking features.
 Depending on your preferences, the average cost is $15 to $35 per square foot for parts and labor.

 About 95 percent of the raw materials come from recovered plastic grocery bags, plastic film, and waste wood fiber.
 Trex buys approximately 300 million pounds of used polyethylene and an equal amount of hardwood sawdust each year.